 Holliday Junction Resolution During Homologous Recombination

 Homologous recombination is an essential chromosome repair process that maintains genome stability and facilitates chromosome segregation during meiosis.
-At the final step of homologous recombination, Holliday junction containing joint molecule DNA intermediates must be resolved to allow chromosomes to segregate.
-Joint molecule resolution is also highly regulated, especially during meiosis where crossovers must be formed to facilitate the accurate segregation of parental chromosomes.
-This project will explore the contributions of five resolving factors that we have recently shown to be involved in joint molecule resolution.
-The project will utilize molecular genetic approaches in budding yeast to understand the contributions of the different resolving factors as well as to explore their mechanism of action and their regulation.
-Techniques include yeast genetics, molecular biology, and electron microscopy.
+At the final step of homologous recombination, Holliday junction containing Joint Molecule DNA intermediates must be resolved to allow chromosomes to segregate.
+Joint Molecule resolution is highly regulated, especially during meiosis, where crossovers must be formed to facilitate the accurate segregation of parental chromosomes.
+This project will analyze five resolving factors that we have shown account for essentially all Joint Molecule resolution in vivo.
+The project will utilize molecular genetic approaches in budding yeast to understand the mechanism and regulation of Joint Molecule resolution during meiosis.
+Techniques include yeast genetics, molecular biology, mass spectrometry, biochemsitry, and electron microscopy.

 Holliday Junction Processing by MutS and MutL Proteins